vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Note this reward metric **is not** available for team rewards.

+## Eligible entities reward metric

+The eligible entities rewards metric $m_ee$ rewards entities who meet all the [eligibility requirements](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) set in the transfer.

+If a party meets **all** the eligibility requirements, their reward metric $m_ee$ is simply set to $1$.

+### Conditional transfer fields

+In order to allow creation of rewards which can pay-out to parties who are not actively trading, a transfer using this metric should be accepted in the cases where:

+- it specifies no metric asset, no markets within the market scope, no staking requirement, and no position requirement - in this case, all parties on the network are given a score of $1$.
+- it specifies no metric asset, no markets within the market scope, no position requirement, but does specify a staking requirement - in this case, all parties meeting the staking requirement are given a score of $1$.

+If however a position requirement is specified, an asset must be specified also and then parties must meet the position requirement to receive rewards.

+### Reward windows and transfer delays

+Note the following interactions with reward windows and transfer delays.

+- if a reward window greater than one is specified, an entity only needs to meet the eligibility requirements in the epoch the reward is distributed.
+- if a transfer delay greater than one is specified, an entity still **only** needs to meet the eligibility requirements in the epochs in the reward window (as per the point above).

 ## Team reward metrics

 All metrics (except [market creation](#market-creation-reward-metrics)) can be used to define the distribution of both individual rewards and team rewards.